 Download Your Free Printable

 - Download the checklist.
-You’ll get the printable, plus join over 10,000+ in my parenting community for free!
+You’ll get the printable, plus join over 37,000+ readers who receive my weekly-ish parenting ideas!
 Just click here to download and subscribe.

 - Print.
 Any paper will do the trick, but card stock would be ideal.